mseryn/mantis-dash-public/README.md

 ---

-This repo has a perminant home at https://github.com/mseryn/mantis-monitor
+This repo has a perminant home at https://github.com/mseryn/mantis-dash-public

 Any other location might be out-of-date

 ---

 Special thanks to contributors zcorneli and hgreenbl

-Thanks for all the support, Dr. Zhiling Lan (Illinois Institute of Technology)!

 This work is supported in part by US National Science Foundation grants CCF-2119294.